Methanol fuel: Racing

+High-octane fuel blends based on methanol were used extensively in European Grand Prix motor racing in the 1930s, and the most successful one with 86% methanol with acetone, nitrobenzene and ether additives was even commercially produced by the Standard Oil Company of New Jersey at the time.

-Pure methanol is required by rule to be used in Champcars, Monster Trucks, USAC sprint cars (as well as midgets, modifieds, etc.), and other dirt track series, such as World of Outlaws, and Motorcycle Speedway, mainly because, in the event of an accident, methanol does not produce an opaque cloud of smoke.
-Since the late 1940s, Methanol is also used as the primary fuel ingredient in the powerplants for radio control, control line and free flight model aircraft (see below), cars and trucks; such engines use a platinum filament glow plug that ignites the methanol vapor through a catalytic reaction.
+Pure methanol is required by rule to be used in Monster Trucks, USAC sprint cars (as well as midgets, modifieds, etc.), and other dirt track series, such as World of Outlaws and High Limit Racing, and Motorcycle Speedway, mainly because, in the event of an accident, methanol does not produce an opaque cloud of smoke.
+Since the late 1940s, Methanol is also used as the primary fuel ingredient in the powerplants of radio control, control line and free flight model aircraft (see below), cars and trucks; such engines use a platinum filament glow plug that ignites the methanol vapor through a catalytic reaction.
 Drag racers, mud racers, and heavily modified tractor pullers also use methanol as the primary fuel source.
 Methanol is required with a supercharged engine in a Top Alcohol Dragster and, until the end of the 2006 season, all vehicles in the Indianapolis 500 had to run on methanol.
 As a fuel for mud racers, methanol mixed with gasoline and nitrous oxide produces more power than gasoline and nitrous oxide alone.

 Beginning in 1965, pure methanol was used widespread in USAC Indy car competition, which at the time included the Indianapolis 500.